515-516-6769

 The “Zoom Boom”, born from workers staring at their own video feeds, triggered a confirmed 43% surge in elective dental inquiries.
 But the pressure evolved beyond video calls.

 90.7% of dental practitioners cite social media as the primary driver of demand.
 This created “Snapchat Dysmorphia.”
-Approximately 72% of facial aesthetic professionals report patients requesting surgical or dental changes specifically to match their filtered selfies.
+Approximately 72% of facial aesthetic professionals report that patients request surgical or dental procedures specifically to match their filtered selfies.
 The gap between digital fantasy and anatomical reality is now a central part of treatment planning.

 Are cosmetic practices out-earning general dentists?